 If you’re ever asked to work a pit for a friend, here are 10 tips to help you make sure you do it right.

 Meet with your rider prior to race day to practice hand-offs.
 Just like mastering barriers and run-ups, handing off a bike is a skill that is honed with repetition.
-“It’s usually pretty hectic in there,” said former Cannondale/Cyclocrossworld.com and current LUNA team mechanic Dusty Labarr.
+“It’s usually pretty hectic in there,” said former Cannondale/Cyclocrossworld.com and LUNA team mechanic Dusty Labarr.
 “In the bigger races there are a lot of guys [in the pit area].
 The more practice you can get of getting a bike to the rider and the rider getting off the bike, the better off both of you will be.”

-Brian Dallas, field operations manager for WD-40’s race support team, agrees.
+Brian Dallas, former field operations manager for WD-40’s race support team, agrees.
 “It is important to move with your rider when they are grabbing the bike and not stand still.
 Best to hold the bike by the saddle with your left hand and the right shifter with your right.
 When the rider is close to grabbing on, release the right hand and lightly push forward with saddle so as to continue forward momentum.
-Jeremy Powers and Tom Hopper practise bike exchanges before every race to get it dialed,” he said.
+Jeremy Powers and Tom Hopper practice bike exchanges before every race to get it dialed,” he said.

 Remember that you are working under a tight schedule.
 The most common mistake Dallas sees at races is mechanics not paying attention and missing their rider when they’re coming through for a bike swap.

 Carry a stopwatch and keep track of how long it takes your rider to do a lap.
-You may have as little as 7 to 10 minutes to prep a bike to go back on course.
+You may have as little as seven to 10 minutes to prep a bike to go back on course.
 If the racer is on course longer than expected it is very likely they will need a spare bike when they come around.

 “You have to make sure the rider can hear you, between the announcers and pressure washers it gets pretty loud, you need to know if the bike’s dirty but mechanically sound, or if there’s something specific that you need to repair,” said Labarr.

-Trek Factory Racing mechanic Matt Opperman recommends that pit crews carry a wash bucket (filled with de-icer or windshield washer fluid if below freezing), spray lubricant for ease of application, a floor pump or a handheld air compressor, a pressure gauge, multi-tool, a stiff-bristled brush to remove grass from the cassette and chainrings and a flask filled with quality whisky.
+Trek Factory Racing mechanic Matt Opperman recommends that pit crews carry a wash bucket (filled with de-icer or windshield washer fluid if below freezing), spray lubricant for ease of application, a floor pump or a handheld air compressor, a pressure gauge, multi-tool, a stiff-bristled brush to remove grass from the cassette and chainrings, and a flask filled with quality whisky.

 You’re going to be standing in the muck for at least an hour.
 Wear warm, water-resistant clothing.
 Waterproof boots are a must — the pits are often muddier than the course, thanks to the power washers.
 Opperman recommends against wearing gloves, as you’re more likely to fumble about while making a repair.

 There’s not a lot of finesse that goes into power washing a bike during a race.
 “You need to get it done as fast as possible; it does not really matter what you spray as long as the critical parts like the drivetrain, brakes and controls are free of mud.
 You can rebuild the bike after the race,” Opperman said.

 “I have seen mechanics take two minutes washing their rider’s bikes.
 The longest it should take is 30-45 seconds.
-At the World Championships in Louisville last season the WD-40 Tech Team were averaging 15 seconds per bike,” added Dallas.
+At the World Championships in Louisville the WD-40 Tech Team were averaging 15 seconds per bike,” added Dallas.

 That said, Opperman recommends against power washing with reckless abandoned toward your fellow pit workers.
 “Try not to run people over or step on others' stuff.
 When operating the power washer, don’t spray the guy next to you or blow mud all over their clean bike — watch where you point the thing!”